 In addition to caring for Paul’s physical needs, Krystal manages doctor and specialist visits and extensive phone calls with insurance companies.
 She is also a mom to 6 children, 4 of whom are still living at home, 1 in college and 1 grown son who just had his first baby; this is a full-time job in and of itself.

 It is likely they will need to make a decision about future modifications to remodel their existing home or buying a new home to optimize as much control and independence for Paul as possible.
-Support from this site can ease the anxiety of those challenges and changes.
+Gifts from this site can ease the anxiety of those challenges and changes.

 As Paul and Krystal have so generously given to our spiritual need, let’s return their gracious gift and answer their physical need as a resounding “thank you” and affirmation for pouring out their lives for our benefit.